S3-working-group/s3-practical-guide/src/introduction/domain.md

 -   accountability applies to all agreements, including the organization itself, circles, and roles
 -   everyone's primary accountability is for effective collaboration in response to organizational drivers
--   individuals and groups are accountable for their work and their own development
+-   individuals and groups are accountable for their work, ongoing learning and development, with the organization providing necessary support
 -   everyone in an organization is accountable for aligning action with organizational values